snelsi/lethargy/README.md

 - `sensitivity` - Specifies the minimum value for `wheelDelta` for it to register as a valid scroll event.
 Because the tail of the curve has low `wheelDelta` values, this will stop them from registering as valid scroll events.

-- `delay` - Threshold for the amount of time between mouse wheel events for them to be deemed separate.
+- `delay` - Threshold for the amount of time between wheel events for them to be deemed separate.

 - `inertiaDecay` - Inertia event may be no more than this percent smaller than the previous event.